A Conversation with William Arnold

 When did you live under a death threat before?

-In 1990, in response to a controversial story I had written in the newspaper, I received a hand-scrawled death threat that the Seattle Police Department believed was from an offshoot of the same gang of white supremacists that had murdered Denver radio talk-show host Alan Berg.
+In 1990, in response to a controversial story I had written, I received a hand-scrawled death threat that the Seattle Police Department believed was from an offshoot of the same gang of white supremacists that had murdered Denver radio talk-show host Alan Berg.
 So they swooped in to protect me.
 They guarded my house.
 They followed me to work.
 They watched my daughter’s school.
 Fortunately, the gang was soon captured and my ordeal ended.
 But I’m here to tell you that the experience of knowing skilled and determined people are out to kill you is no fun at all.
 In no way did I want to be the Salmon Rushdie of La Main Rouge.

 Is this why you didn’t use their name?